grossmae/UFOGame/Ideas.md

 * What is the main purpose of the player?
 * How is the player rewarded?
 (Planet size?
 Planet population?
 Planet balance?)

+###Problems to Solve/Things to Lean
+* How to apply basic textures (ie land and water.) idealy with physics interaction.
+* How to spin the planet with momentum